Top of page

 The decision to draft a shared University statement on free expression and academic freedom was an important step, creating the opportunity to draft, discuss, and refine a new statement as a diverse and engaged campus community.

 Beginning with Founders Day (Feb 20, 2025), when Dean of the Law School Andrew Klein spoke about free expression and academic freedom, there was a period for campus conversations about the statement and the underlying concepts of freedom of expression and academic freedom.
-That feedback is currently being reviewed by the Drafting Committee.
 The CAT resources below continue to be a great tool for discussions about free expression and academic freedom topics.
+The Drafting Team also released a “Preamble & Notes” document to help members of the community jump into the debate and understand decisions behind the document.

-We’ve been careful to emphasize that the draft statement is just that: a draft.
-We need a starting place for community conversation about what free expression and academic freedom mean at Wake Forest.
-The drafting team has also done careful research and made thoughtful and frequently subtle decisions, which they will attempt to contextualize in a document guide.
+The draft statement was just that: a draft.
+We needed a starting place for community conversation about what free expression and academic freedom mean at Wake Forest.
+The drafting team performed careful research and made thoughtful and frequently subtle decisions, which they contextualized in a document guide.

-Despite that reflective work, there will certainly be ways that community feedback can be used to improve the final draft.
-Anyone in the community, with particular invitation to people who have taken part in a group conversation about the draft statement, can complete a form to submit feedback, which will be tracked and considered by the drafting team with public responses.
+Along with that reflective work, community feedback was used to improve the final draft.
+Anyone in the community, with particular invitation to people who took part in a group conversation about the draft statement, was invited to complete a form to submit feedback, which was tracked and considered by the drafting team.